 Within a few decades, approximately a quarter of the North Sea will consist of wind farms.
 This is necessary in order to meet the growing demand for wind energy.
-ECN part of TNO is developing a number of pilot projects to provide knowledge about the consequences for nature and the environment, among other things.
+TNO is developing a number of pilot projects to provide knowledge about the consequences for nature and the environment, among other things.

 The North Sea is also used by other parties, such as shipping, fisheries and tourism, and the sea is also, of course, the habitat of many animal species.
-The aim of ECN part of TNO is to ensure that future wind farms are built with respect for all these parties, especially nature and the environment.
+The aim of TNO is to ensure that future wind farms are built with respect for all these parties, especially nature and the environment.

 The energy transition, in which traditional, finite energy sources - coal, oil and natural gas - are replaced by renewable energy sources, will result in many more wind farms in the North Sea in the coming decades.
 This requires consultation and, preferably, cooperation with other users of the North Sea.

 Due to the currently limited size of the wind farms, this use is not yet such an issue, but this will soon change with the steady construction of the wind farms.
 As a result, the integration of these wind farms into their surroundings and the possibilities for multifunctional use already need to be carefully considered at this stage.
 This requires new regulations, but it also requires technical innovations.
 These include, for example, the construction of oyster beds, mussel farms or seaweed cultivation between wind turbines and the supported constructions.
 TNO plays a particularly important role in technical innovation.